 It seems that the optimum temperature to run the air conditioning is 28C (which is 82F).
 This makes a room comfortable for both computers and humans, and the reduction of humidity makes it feel even cooler.
 A lower temperature means that going outside feels even more unpleasant, and also costs more!
 Many of the locals move to the mountains during the summer in Cyprus.
 The temperatures there are always a few degrees cooler than those at sea level, and – more significantly – there is no humidity.

 You can read a bit more about this hot summer month on the page about July in Cyprus.

 By August, we begin to feel as if the end is in sight… temperatures are about the same as in July, but the humidity begins to drop, and of course the days also get shorter, meaning there is less sun.
 August is a perfect month for bathing in the sea in late afternoon as the shadows lengthen, when the tourists have gone back to their hotels.
 Many Cypriots close their businesses for a couple of weeks during August, and head for their holidays homes in the cooler mountain regions.

 There’s a bit more to read about this month, and what to expect, on the page about Cyprus in August.

 Cyprus weather forecasts

 For a reasonably accurate ten-day forecast, the UK Weather site seems to be the best we have found.
-Choose from: Larnaca weather, Nicosia weather, Paphos weather, Limassol weather or (rather colder, usually) Troodos weather.
+For ten-day forecasts, choose from: Larnaca weather, Nicosia weather, Paphos weather, Limassol weather or (much colder, usually) Troodos weather.